ksandermann/formkube/docs/post_install_guide.md

 ### Configuring Loadbalancer CNAME

-When deploying the cluster using the AKS provider, you will need to deploy the loadbalancer on you own using the Kubernetes Service Type *Loadbalancer*.
+When deploying the cluster using the AKS provider, you will need to deploy the loadbalancer on your own using the Kubernetes Service Type *Loadbalancer*.
 Usually, you will only use this Service Type once for your Ingresscontroller.

+You will **either** have to

+specify the public IP that was created by FormKube especially for this Kubernetes Loadbalancer

-After the Loadbalancer was created, you will need to change the A-Record for the Loadbalancer inside the created DNS Zone manually to the IP address of the loadbalancer that was created by Kubernetes.
+**or** you need to

+change the A-Record for the Loadbalancer inside the created DNS Zone manually to the IP address of the loadbalancer that was created by Kubernetes.
 All of the other records are CNAMEs based onto that A-Record and do not need to be changed.

 ### Accessing your cluster